hachi-n/ns/README.md

 # pigeon
-pigeon is a simple message library.
+Pigeon is a simple message notification system.
+Pegeon's Command Line Interface is a single binary
+In other words, just deploy the built program.
+Not only that, this program is also available as a library.

+If you have a request for the notification function, please create an Issue.

 ## HOW TO INSTALL?
 ### When used as a Command